timhwang21/gitbook/programming/databases/metrics.md

 There are many ways to approach this problem, and widely accepted solutions change quickly over time.
 For example, whereas in the past people would recommend ETL pipelines for heavy jobs, now it is "throw everything into Snowflake / BigQuery."

-In general, there are three tiers of optimizations, as listed below.
+Optimizations can loosely be categorized into three scaling tiers:

+1. Optimizing existing DB usage: standard app or DB level tricks to eke out more performance
+2. Precomputation: precalculating some data and storing it in a format more efficient to query for analytical purposes
+3. Specialized analytics solution: addition of new analytics-specific infrastructure

 Loose decision making framework:

-- Start with "transparent" application and DB level optimizations
+1. Start with "transparent" application and DB level optimizations and see how far you go
-- Based on business needs (real-time needed? etc.), decide on additional layers like materialized views, rollup tables, etc.
+2. Based on business needs (real-time needed? etc.), decide on additional layers like materialized views, rollup tables, etc.
-- Based on scale needs, decide on specialized analytics infrastructure
+3. Based on scale needs, decide on specialized analytics infrastructure

 ### Optimizing existing DB usage

 Postgres, MySQL etc. can get remarkably far with proper indexing, etc. when it comes to analytics queries -- you probably don't have as much data as you think.
 However, benchmark!

+#### The "standard tricks"

+Indexes.
+Composite indexes on the attributes you want to query on.
+Standard downside of indexes: slower writes, more space needed.

+Writing raw SQL will likely be more flexible and readable than long ActiveRecord chains.
+ActiveRecord is optimized for application-level stuff (where the builder pattern is more useful).

+Query optimization.

 #### Application level caching

 Not much to say.
-Simply load the relevant data into Redis or something and query against that.
-Pay $$$.
+Simply load the relevant data into memory (Redis etc.) and query against that.
 This is a more generic approach that can easily be combined with others (e.g. do computations in BigQuery but then store in Redis for reads).

 #### Read replicas